 Product Development

 Discovering a new drug or device is the first step in a journey to bringing a product into clinical trials and then to market.
-Penn Medicine supports drug and device discovery through various offices including the Penn Center For Innovation (PCI), Penn Health Tech, and the Office of Clinical Research.
-The first step is consultation with PCI to evaluate Intellectual Property.
-Then you will want to consult with Penn Health Tech (if a Medical Device or healthcare technology) or the Office of Clinical for regulatory guidance on bringing your product into the clinic.
-The FDA has a website that explains the basics of The Drug Development Process and The Device Development Process
+Penn Medicine supports drug and device discovery through various offices. including the Penn Center For Innovation (PCI)Penn Health Tech, and the Office of Clinical Research.
+The first step is to submit an invention disclosure and connect with a PCI licensing officer to evaluate Intellectual Property.
+PCI can also work to identify outside development partners.
+Then you will want to consult with Penn HealthTech (if a Medical Device or healthcare technology) or the Office of Clinical Research for regulatory guidance on bringing your product into the clinic.
+The FDA has a website that explains the basics of The Drug Development Process and The Device Development Process.
+Many other resources exist including Academic Entrepreneurship for Medical and Health Scientists.

 There are some very important concepts to know when embarking on product development:

 2. Early consultation with the FDA can often save you time and money.
-The FDA offers programs that allow Sponsors to consult with the FDA on product development strategy, required nonclinical testing, manufacturing, and clinical trial design.
+The FDA offers programs that allow sponsors to consult with the FDA on product development strategy, required nonclinical testing, manufacturing, and clinical trial design.
 The OCR Regulatory team can assist with requesting and preparing for the following FDA meetings:

 3. Protect your Intellectual Property!
 When speaking and/or engaging in fee-for-service activities with vendors, suppliers, testing facilities, or manufacturers make sure you request a Confidentiality Agreement and that an institutional legal representative negotiates appropriate agreements.
 If using an outside manufacturer, please review Investigational Product Management for more information.
+Before you engage a potential third party collaborator or partner, ensure that you are working with somebody from PCI and that you have appropriate non-disclosure agreements in place.

 4. Conducting manufacturing activities and nonclinical studies at Penn is feasible but requires registration with The Office of Clinical Research in accordance with SOP 100 and may require a Management Plan through the Research Integrity Office.

 A manufacturer is any group that is making, preparing, propagating, compounding, processing, packaging, repackaging, testing or labeling an investigational product (drug or device (including software)).
 These activities may be performed by one single entity or multiple.
-Regardless of who is manufacturing the investigational products, the manufacturer is required to comply with good manufacturing practices (GMP).
+Regardless of who is manufacturing the investigational products, the manufacturer is required to comply with applicable good manufacturing practices (GMP).

-Quality in the product at the earliest phases of development is strongly recommended this means well-controlled processes, good documentation, and scalable operations for technology transfer at a later date.
+Quality in the product at the earliest phases of development is strongly recommended.
+This means well-controlled processes, good documentation, and scalable operations for technology transfer at a later date.
 Some considerations include the use of USP materials and developing a quality system with SOPs or written procedures.
 The OCR has Manufacturing SOPs on Training, Corrective and Preventive Action, and Good Documentation Practices as well as other templates that manufacturers can use when developing their quality system.
 Penn Medicine also has a document management system developed to support quality processes.
 EHRS may be able to assist with environmental controls such as temperature controls and some safety aspects of quality.
 When transitioning from animal studies to humans, the FDA will require that your product meet specific standards.
 Designing quality into your product early will allow for a smoother transition from the bench to the clinic.

-For recommendations on manufacturing please reach out to OCR regulatory at any time via email PSOM-IND-IDE@pobox.upenn.edu
+For recommendations on manufacturing please reach out to OCR Regulatory at any time via email PSOM-IND-IDE@pobox.upenn.edu

 The goals of the nonclinical safety evaluations generally include a characterization of toxic effects with respect to target organs, dose dependence, relationship to exposure, and, when appropriate, potential reversibility.